mongelly/stormbreaker-feedelegation-serve/README.md

 ### 5. Development of remote signing service

 The server requireshas a separate remote signing service that, the server is used to protects the service provider’s delegator private key.
-We decide not to implement theThe signing serviceserver isn't open source, sincebecause each service provider may have resellers has different security rules and implementation for the private key management.
+We decide not to implement the signing service isn't open source, because each service provider may have resellers has different security rules and implementation for the private key management.

 The framework includes a signing Service interface and BE AWARE that the current implementation should NOT be used in production.